Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 The Goal of Generalized Models

-• Generalized models map the substantive theory onto the sample space of the observed outcomes
+• Generalized models connect a substantive theory to the sample space (the range of possible values) of the observed outcomes

 • Sample space = type/range/outcomes that are possible

-• The general idea is that the statistical model will not approximate the outcome well if the assumed distribution is not a good fit to the sample space of the outcome
+• The core idea is that a statistical model will not approximate the outcome well if its assumed distribution is a poor fit for the outcome’s sample space.

 • If model does not fit the outcome, the findings cannot be trusted